mnit-rtmc/iris/docs/tolling.md

 ## Pricing on DMS

-The toll price can be displayed in DMS messages using [DMS actions].
+The toll price can be displayed in DMS messages using [device actions].
 A `[tz` *…* `]` [action tag] in the [message pattern] will be replaced with the appropriate value.
 It has the following format: